beatrixwashere/scrabtas/tas/ll1-poet/info.md

 `01`: should be maxed

-`02-06_p0`: movement optimization should save some frames
+`02-05`: movement optimization should save some frames

+`06_p0`: maybe maxed? one more frame might be possible